ChangJoo-Park/website-_/src/docs/get-started/install/_path-mac-linux.md

 The steps for modifying this variable permanently for all terminal sessions are machine-specific.
-Typically you add a line to a file that is executed whenever you open a new window.
-For example:
+Typically you add a line to a file that is executed whenever you open a new window. 사용 예:

  1. Determine the directory where you placed the Flutter SDK.
 You will need this in Step 3.